 Whatever the truth behind St. Oswin’s connection with Tynemouth the re-founding of the monastery certainly began in Norman times.
 At first the aggressive Normans burned down the church at Tynemouth during a devastating raid upon the north as they asserted control.
 By the 1080s things were different and under the northern leadership of Waltheof, the new Earl of Northumbria and William Walcher, the Bishop of Durham, Tynemouth was revived.

-A monk from Winchombe called Aldwin arrived at Monkchester (Newcastle) with the intention of reviving the monastic age of Northumbria.
+The revival came when a monk from Winchombe called Aldwin, arrived at Monkchester (Newcastle) with the intention of bringing about a kind of revival of the monastic age of Northumbria.
 With Walcher’s support, Aldwin re-founded Jarrow and Wearmouth.
 Earl Waltheof then granted the church and surrounding lands at Tynemouth to the Jarrow monks.
 Tynemouth became an outpost of Jarrow and the Jarrow monks regularly collected Oswin’s bones from Tynemouth and brought them to Jarrow.

 Waltheof, the Anglo-Saxon Earl of Northumbria who hailed from Northamptonshire had been appointed by the Normans but he was executed following a rebellion against King William in 1075.
 Bishop William Walcher, a Frenchman from Lorraine then took on the role of earl as well as being the Bishop of Durham.
 As a political leader Walcher proved ineffective and in 1080 he was murdered by a mob at Gateshead.
 His successor as Bishop was William of St Carileph and a new Earl of Northumbria, Robert De Mowbray, was appointed.